Esri/military-tools-geoprocessing-toolbox/utils/test/Readme.md

 **Range Rings from Minimum Maximum**
 **Range Rings from Minimum Maximum Table**

-## Visibility
-**Add Observer Fields**
-* Are the correct fields added?
-* Are the correct default field values added to the fields for each row?

 **Find Local Peaks**
 * Is the expected number of output features produced? (there might be several output points produced especially near water)